• Skip to primary navigation

 How Do You Pipe Frosting?

-Piping your frosting has a little bit of a learning curve, but many frosting patterns are really simple to pipe!
+Piping your frosting has a little bit of a learning curve, but many frosting patterns are straightforward to pipe!
 This tutorial by Wilton has a lot of easy videos to show you how to make all sorts of designs with frosting.

 I love to combine colored frosting into the same piping bag to make a rainbow frosting.
 A great example of this technique is in my Gluten Free Unicorn Cake recipe.